jhorback/Harbor-Old/Harbor.UI/Scripts/contextjs/Readme.md

 The simple goal of the code above is to hijack the constructor so it can be injected with the context.
 The context, retrieved using this: `var context = arguments[arguments.length - 1];` is added as the last argument by the context script during instantiation.
+NO LONGER SUPPORTED - INJECT CONTEXT INSTEAD.

 **Using Constructs**
 ```js